Sage-Bionetworks/Agora/README.md

 npm run docker
 ```

 Now go to `localhost` and you should see the application up.
-If you run into the following errorr:
+If you run into the following errors:

 ```bash
 ...Cannot start service mongodb: driver failed programming external connectivity on endpoint...